Sixth-ever Packers stock sale to start Nov. 16, 300,000 shares to be offered

 GREEN BAY, Wis.
-(WFRV) – Christmas may come early for Packer fans who want to become owners, as the team announced some details of the team’s stock offering.
+(WFRV) – Christmas may come early for Packer fans who want to become owners, as the team announced some details of its stock offering.

 Here is all the information that was released: